nyc-red-pandas-2017/suggestion-box-crud/README.md

 ## Release 3

 **Due:** 4:00pm
 Make sure to complete Release 2 before proceeding.
+For this release, you'll be adding the ability for a user to edit and delete a suggestion that they own.

+For this release, user should be able to

+- edit a suggestion they own
+- delete a suggestion they own

+## Release 4

+**Due:** 5:00pm

+Make sure to complete Release 3 before proceeding.
 For this release, add the ability for users thumbs up a suggestion.

 For this release, user should be able to

 - thumbs up posted suggestions
+- undo thumbs up on posted suggestions
 - see a list of suggestions on the home page ordered by the number of thumbs up
-- a list of suggestions they thumbs upped on their profile page
+- see a list of suggestions they thumb upped on their profile page

+## Release 5

+**Due:** 6:00pm

+Make sure to complete Release 4 before proceeding.
+For this release, add the ability for users to comment on suggestions.

+For this release, user should be able to

+- comment on a suggestion
+- edit a comment they own
+- delete a comment they own